Chapter 1 : Guilt.

 Demelza lowered her head and didn't reply.

 "You're very ill," Ginny continued.
 "And you don't even realise it.
-You really need to go to the Hospital Wing."
+You really do need to go to the Hospital Wing."

 Demelza shook her head, saying nothing.